 With $200,000 on the line and so few anglers on the water, the fishing should be pretty good and the Mississippi is an incredible setting for a championship event.

 The format itself is also worth watching, as there’s now quite a bit of strategy involved.
 Considering that the weights will be zeroed twice in the event, racking up a big lead early may not be worth much.
-Additionally, because the event is held over six days, the everchanging nature of the Mississippi might put some patterns totally out of play between takeoff on day one and the Championship Round.
+Additionally, because the event is held over six days, the everchanging nature of the Mississippi might put some patterns totally out of play between takeoff on Day 1 and the Championship Round.